RanHuii/MessySTL/README.md

 # MessySTL
 ## Introduction
 This is my own version of STL called MessySTL.
-The purpose of this project is to get deep understand on C++ low-level programming and metaprogramming.
+The purpose of this project is to understand the advantage parts of C++(runtime optimazxation and memory allcoation)
-The STL has six components - containers, algorithms, iterators, allocators, functors and adapters.
+The containers in the libary uses a self-defined allocator which uses a memory pool to manage memory.
+The library uses type traits and move operation to optimize the speed.
 Containers use allocator to obtain memory.
 Algorithms access to containers' members through iterator.

 ## To run this project,
-* Download Visual Studio
-* Clone the project to a local directory
+* Clone the project to a local directory (git clone https://github.com/RanHuii/MessySTL.git)
-* Open and run it with Visual Studio
+* Open and run the project with Visual Studio